 1 Introduction

 The chemical process simulator is the workhorse for the modern chemical engineer.
 It is used widely in a variety of activities such as plant design, troubleshooting, bottleneck identification, equipment sizing and specification, process safety analysis, optimization etc. Many commercial process simulation tools exist each with their specific target markets, advantages and selling points.
 The term chemical process simulator may cover a rather broad suite of different tools, but in the context of the present paper we will define the following minimum requirements: A flow-sheeting software with a graphical user interface, implementing a number of property packages comprising different formulations for describing non-ideal multi-component and multiphase VLE/VLLE as well as relevant transport property models.
 The simulator shall solve the relevant mass and energy balances and shall provide the most common unit operations for modelling a chemical plant including recycles/tear streams.
-It is outside the scope to list all available tools [2] but especially Aspen Plus, Aspen HYSYS, Honeywell Unisim Design, Aveva PRO/II are major players with a substantial market share within steady-state and dynamic process simulations.
+It is outside the scope to list all available tools [2] but especially Aspen Plus, Aspen HYSYS, Honeywell UniSim Design, AVEVA PRO/II are major players with a substantial market share within steady-state and dynamic process simulations.
 These tools are widely accepted and used throughout the process industry.
 However, common to all is the fact that they are closed source and come with a substantial license fee.
 A large license fee may be prohibitive for students and smaller businesses and the closed source nature is prohibitive for studying the model implementations and debugging problematic and spurious simulation cases.

 These two major drawbacks have been addressed by Daniel Wagner Oliveira de Medeiros by providing the free open source sequential modular CAPE-OPEN [3], [4] compliant process simulator DWSIM [5].
 Previous attempts have been made to provide an open source chemical process simulator such as the sim42 project [6], [7] unfortunately without considerable success.
-A few simulators are also available for free in the public domain without being fully open source; the COCO [8] simulator and the ALSOC/EMSO simulator [9][10].
+A few simulators are also available for free in the public domain without being fully open source; the COCO [8] simulator and the ALSOC/EMSO simulator [9][10] (free for academic/non-commercial usage).
 Also, it shall be a acknowledged that a number of relevant open source projects exist, which provide a subset of the building blocks required to define a complete chemical process simulator, such as e.g. CoolProp [11], Reaktoro [12], Cantera [13], The Chemical Engineering Design Library (ChEDL) [14], thermopack [15] and OpenModelica [16], among others.

 The chemical process industry is quite conservative when it comes to accepting new methods and simulation tools.
 For DWSIM and the like to become a trusted and accepted tool, validation and testing of the code is required.
 A few studies have been published comparing DWSIM to commercial tools.
 Tangsriwong et al. [17] modelled parts of a gas compression system both with DWSIM and Aspen Plus and compared the results to a reference case.
 It was found that the results from DWSIM and Aspen Plus compared well.